kanamesasaki/thermocraft/src/content/articles/xorshift.md

 - The matrix $T$ must be bijective, to be able to generate all $n$-bit Boolean vectors.
 - The matrix $T$ is bijective ⇔ The matrix $T$ has an inverse matrix $T^{-1}$.

-However, this requirement alone does not specify the form of the matrix, and in fact, there are many matrices that satisfy the periodic condition.
+However, this requirement alone does not specify the form of the matrix, and in fact, there are many matrices that satisfy the p.eriodic condition.

 Rather than trying to narrow down the required form of the matrix, let us think about some matrices that have low computational cost for the operations, and then check if they satisfy the periodic condition.
 The key concept that comes into play at this point is the Xorshift operation.